-Learning and development of young ones
+Learning and Development of Young Ones

-Needs of young ones
+Learning and development needs of young ones

 Meeting the learning and development needs of our young ones